* EXTENDED DEADLINE UNTIL 16TH OCTOBER 2023 - SUBMIT YOUR FILM NOW *

-SFW: Shorts our short film competition was launched in 2012 and attracts films from across the globe.
+SFW: Shorts, our short film competition, was launched in 2012 and attracts films from across the globe.
 The competition is open to all and offers freedom in theme and genre.
-The only limitations set are the length of 10 minutes (including titles and credits), that the film must have been made no earlier than January 2017 and in the organiser’s opinion is appropriate for a public audience.
+In a change from previous years, we will be accepting films of up to 15 minutes in length, including titles and credits.
+The only other limitations set are that the film must have been made no earlier than January 2022, and that in the organisers’ opinion it is appropriate for a public audience.

-Since 2017, filmmakers can now submit their short films to any of the following categories, Best Fiction, Best Documentary and Best Artists’ Moving Image.
-All shortlisted films will be eligible for the Michael Fuller Award for Best Film, selected by our panel of judges and the Audience Award voted for at the screening and awards ceremony during the festival.
-Filmmakers from Hampshire, Dorset, Wiltshire, Berkshire, Surrey, West Sussex and Isle of Wight will also be in contention for the Regional Filmmaker Prize which was launched at SFW in 2015.
-Past winners have included artist and filmmaker Anna Cady for her film ‘30% (Women and Politics in Sierra Leone)’ which includes the glorious painted animations of Em Cooper (Kiss the Water).
-30% was subsequently selected in the Short Documentary Film category for Sundance and has been watched by over 50,000 viewers on Vimeo.
+Filmmakers can submit their short films to any of the following categories: Best Fiction, Best Documentary, Best Artist Film and Best Music Video.
+All shortlisted films will be eligible for the Michael Fuller Award for Best Film selected by our panel of judges, and the Audience Award voted for at the screening and awards ceremony during the festival.
+Filmmakers from Hampshire, Dorset, Wiltshire, Berkshire, Surrey, West Sussex and Isle of Wight will also be in contention for the Regional Filmmaker Award.
+Animation can be submitted to any of the three categories and the best animated film across all categories will be awarded the Solent University Award for Best Animated Film.

-Best Artists’ Moving Image – for experimental and artist films, can be narrative or non-narrative.
+Best Artist Film – for experimental and artist films, can be narrative or non-narrative.
 Any style accepted including animation, live action, music.

-Best Documentary – for non-fictional short films, any theme or style accepted including animation, live action, talking heads,
+Best Documentary – for non-fiction short films, any theme or style accepted including animation, live action, talking heads.

 Best Fiction – for narrative based fictional short films, any theme, style or genre accepted including animation, drama, horror, comedy, etc